 - Unlike Apple’s iMessage, Messages for web works on any computer, whether it be Windows, Mac, or Linux, as it works from a web browser.

 - If you have a dual-SIM phone, Messages for web will let you select which SIM card to send the message from.

-Ever wondered if it’s possible to send and receive messages on your PC?
+Ever wondered if it’s possible to send and receive text messages on your computer?
 Wouldn’t it be great to reply the next incoming text without having to pick up your phone?
 Absolutely you can if you are using the latest version of the Android Messages app (Android 5.0 or higher).

 Sending and receiving Android Messages on a PC using your web browser is a simple process and can be a big time saver.
-Follow these quick guide to get started:
+Follow these quick guides to get started:

 Note: This only works with Google’s Messages app, you can download the latest version from Google Play Store.

 - Download and open the Messages app on your phone.

 - Tap the hamburger button (the three vertical dots).